 - Reservations are not required.
 Vehicles are taken on a first-come, first-serve basis as the published schedule.

 - Vehicles can make a round trip passage on the same day on Monday, Tuesday, Wednesday, Thursday, or Friday.
-However, because of more substantial traffic, The Miller Ferry is not able to transport a round trip a vehicle within the same day on Saturday, Sunday or a Holiday Mondays such as Memorial Day or Labor Day weekend.
+However, because of more substantial traffic, The Miller Ferry is not able to transport a round trip vehicle within the same day on Saturday, Sunday, or a Holiday Mondays such as Memorial Day or Labor Day weekend.

 Vehicles Leaving Put-in-Bay (South Bass Island)

 - During Spring & Fall Schedules – All Vehicles must be in line before 5:00 pm Monday through Saturday and in line before 4:00 pm on Sundays and Holiday Mondays to be guaranteed passage off Put-in-Bay South Bass Island back to the mainland.

-- During Summer Schedules -Vehicles must be in line before 6:00 pm Daily in order to be guaranteed passage off Put-in-Bay where same day return is offered.
+- During Summer Schedules -Vehicles must be in line before 6:00 pm Daily in order to be guaranteed passage off Put-in-Bay where the same-day return is offered.